WATCH HIGHLIGHTS of the GLOBAL PEACE ECONOMIC AND BUSINESS FORUMS

-March 1 Session 1 - Economic Freedom Index: Roadmap for Economic Dynamism and Prosperity
+March 1 Global Peace Economic Forum I:- Economic Freedom Index: Roadmap for Economic Dynamism and Prosperity

 The Asia Pacific region represents a community of diverse cultures and economies that range from the fastest growing to the most isolated.
 Produced by the Heritage Foundation, the Index has documented the factors that lead to expanded economic opportunity and growth